romankondratiev/fs_1920/README.md

 ## 3. Clean Code Development

-I Implemented most of the **Clean Code Development** principles and PEP Conventions with the help of Sublime Text Plugin 'Lintner'.
+I Implemented most of the **Clean Code Development** principles and PEP Conventions with the help of Sublime Text Plugin 'Linter'.

 1. Function rules: Small, Do one thing, Prefer fewer arguments, Use descriptive names, No side effects:
     ```python